Saket-Karve/quiz_flask/README.md

 - Correct Answer [Mandatory]
 - Category (To tag a question into a category to facilitate evaluation) [Mandatory]

-Add as many questions you want and clickon submit once done.
+Add as many questions you want and click on *submit* once done.

 ## Attempting a Quiz